---

 ### [Controlling Crawlers](/learn-seo/vue/controlling-crawlers)

-Manage how Search Engines and LLMs discover and ingest your content.
+Manage how search engines and LLMs discover and access your content.

 <table>